madcitymultimedia/akismet.dart/docs/features/submit_ham.md

 ### Comment **comment**
 The user `Comment` to be submitted, incorrectly classified as spam.

-!!! tip
-	Ideally, it should be the same object as the one passed to the original [comment check](comment_check.md) API call.
+?> Ideally, it should be the same object as the one passed to the original [comment check](comment_check.md) API call.

 ## Return value
 A `Future` that completes when the given `Comment` has been submitted.